Trump cheers on governors even as they ignore White House coronavirus guidelines in race to reopen

 But Trump and some of his aides have backed away from their own guidelines, opting instead to hail the broad economic reopening that health experts say has started too quickly.
 The dichotomy comes as the White House also tried to distance itself from a draft federal government report predicting an explosion of new coronavirus cases and 3,000 daily deaths by June 1.

 It underscores how an eagerness by Trump and several state governors to begin restarting normal activities after a weeks-long economic slowdown has clashed with a stubbornly high national caseload that has defied the president’s predictions of a swift and safe reopening.
-It also marks another round of confusing guidance during the outbreak from Trump who released the guidelines with fanfare during a briefing and now shows no problem with states that ignore them.
+It also marks another round of confusing guidance from Trump, who released the guidelines with fanfare during a briefing and now shows no problem with states that ignore them.

-In reality, about a third of states continue to see their number of new coronavirus cases increasing, compared to just a few who have seen a sustained decline.
+In reality, new coronavirus cases are increasing in about a third of states, compared with just a few where there has been a sustained decline.
 A plurality of states are hovering around the same level, with neither a significant uptick nor decrease in daily cases.
-That mirrors the national trend, where the rate of new cases has leveled off in recent weeks but not declined.
+That mirrors the national trend, as the rate of new cases has leveled off in recent weeks but not declined.

 Ashish Jha, director of the Harvard Global Health Institute, said most governors who have decided to open up are clearly not following the letter of the White House guidelines.